Why does my computer monitor randomly turn off?

 If the monitor stays on, but loses signal (e.g., power light goes from green to orange), it's an issue with the computer and not the monitor.
 See: Why does my computer turn off without warning?

 If your computer turns off when not being used, but wakes up when pressing a button, there's nothing wrong with your monitor.
 It's operating according to your power management features.

 One reason the monitor could shut off is because it's overheating.
 When a monitor overheats, it shuts off to prevent damage to the circuitry inside.
 Causes of overheating include dust build-up, excessive heat or humidity, or blockage of the vents that allow the heat to escape.

-If the monitor is overheating, it is best to unplug the monitor and let it cool down fully before using again.
-Then, if you have canned air (anti-static, for electronics), try to blow out any dust that may be inside the monitor casing.
-If the room where the monitor is being used is very hot, find a way to cool it down, either by turning on a fan or the air conditioning system.
-Wait until the room cools down some before trying to use the monitor again.
+If the monitor is overheating, unplug the monitor and let it cool down fully before using it again.
+Then, if you have canned air (anti-static, for electronics), try to blow out any dust inside the monitor casing.
+If the computer room is very hot, cool it down by turning on a fan or the air conditioning system.
+Wait until the room cools down some before using the monitor again.

 Video card or motherboard problem

 If the monitor stays on, but you lose the video signal, it's very likely an issue with the video card or motherboard in the computer.
 A computer randomly shutting off can also be an issue with the computer or video card overheating or a defect with the video card.

 If the video card is a known good video card or its part of the motherboard, there may be problems with the motherboard.
 A bulged capacitor or other failing components on the motherboard can cause a computer or monitor to shut off.